-The idea of linking the Garonne to the Mediterranean by a canal dates back to Antiquity under Emperor Augustus and was taken up by Charlemagne, François I and Henri IV.
+The idea of linking the Garonne to the Mediterranean by a canal dates back to antiquity under the Emperor Augustus and was taken up by Charlemagne, François I and Henri IV.
 To finally see the day thanks to Pierre Paul Riquet under the reign of Louis XIV.

-The initial objective was to build a maritime canal to facilitate the transit of goods by linking the Atlantic Ocean to the Mediterranean Sea without having to bypass Spain
+The initial objective was to build a maritime canal to facilitate the transit of goods by connecting the Atlantic Ocean to the Mediterranean Sea without having to go around Spain.

-In the Aude region, the Canal du Midi, which crosses the department from west to east, is a wonderful way to discover the heritage of the Aude.
-Beautiful stages punctuate the route: the small town of Castelnaudary and its large basin on the Canal du Midi, the famous fortified town of Carcassonne, the village of Ventenac-en-Minervois with its castle and its cooperative cellar, the picturesque little port of Le Somail and its stone donkey-backed bridge...
+In the Aude region, the Canal du Midi, which crosses the department from West to East, is a great way to discover the heritage of the Aude.
+Beautiful stages punctuate the route: the small town of Castelnaudary and its large basin on the Canal du Midi, the famous fortified city of Arques, the village of Ventenac-en-Minervois with its castle and its cooperative wine cellar, the picturesque small port of Somail and its stone bridge in back of donkey…

-Discover the Canal du Midi and its landscapes, by bike or on foot on the towpaths, or by boat on the water.
+Discover the Canal du Midi and its landscapes, by bike or on foot on the towpaths, or by boat along the water.
 A refreshing journey.

-There are many subtleties in the way the stairs, lock edges or even lock houses are built, but you have to be able to notice them.
+There are many subtleties in the way the stairs, the edges of the locks or even the lock houses are built, but you have to notice them.